- Alternate Positions

 Information may be obtained by visiting the AAMC-Facilitated Background Check Service.back to top

 Once offered a position at the University of Utah School of Medicine, accepted students are expected to begin their studies the following August.
 Exceptional circumstances may constitute grounds for deferral of matriculation.
-Petition for deferment must be made in writing to the Associate Dean for Admissions no less than 60 days prior to the beginning of freshman class orientation.
-The Associate Dean for Admissions may consult with the Executive Subcommittee of the Admissions Committee for consideration of each request.
+Petition for deferment must be made in writing to the Associate Dean for Admissions no less than 60 days prior to the beginning of the incoming class orientation.
+The Associate Dean for Admissions may consult with the Admissions Committee for consideration of each request.
 They may require the submission of additional information and documentation not included in the original request before making a determination.

 If a deferral request is granted, applying to another medical school during the period of deferment will result in withdrawal of the initial offer of acceptance and loss of position at the University of Utah School of Medicine.